jvch/Escena-en-OpenGL/README.md

 ## Run this demo
 To compile the program you must have the GLEW and GLUT libraries installed.

-Then just copy the three files given.
+Then just copy the three files given here.